Icinga/icingaweb2-module-director/doc/70-REST-API.md

 The response always returns the full object on modification.
 This way you can immediately investigate the merged result.
 As you can see, `POST` requests only touch the parameters you passed - the rest remains untouched.

-One more exmaple to prove this:
+One more example to prove this:

 ```
 POST director/host?name=apitest